 REDOMICILIATION (RELOCATION) OF A FOREIGN OFFSHORE COMPANY TO SEYCHELLES

-Changes in international legislation (which took place in the Bahamas, Bermuda, British Virgin Islands, Belize, Cayman Islands, Guernsey, Jersey, Isle of Man, Mauritius, UAE and many other offshore jurisdictions from January 1, 2019) and other reasons often force an offshore company to change the jurisdiction of its registration, i.e. cease to exist in the country of current registration and continue to exist and conduct business under the same name (or changing it), but in another jurisdiction.
+Changes in international legislation (which took place in the Bahamas, Bermuda, British Virgin Islands, Belize, Cayman Islands, Guernsey, Jersey, Isle of Man, Mauritius, UAE and many other offshore jurisdictions from January 1, 2019) and other reasons often force an offshore company to change the jurisdiction of its registration, i.e. cease to exist in the country of current registration and continue to exist and conduct offshore business under the same name (or changing it), but in another offshore jurisdiction.

-The advantage of such a continuation (legally called and recognised as redomiciliation) is that if everything is done in accordance with the law, then there is practically no need to even close the existing bank account of the offshore company.
+The advantage of such continuation (legally called and recognised as redomiciliation) is that if everything is done in accordance with the law, then there is practically no need to even close the existing bank account of your offshore company.

 Not all countries allow foreign offshore companies to relocate (redomicile) their legal addresses from one jurisdiction to another, but any foreign company can continue its existence in the Seychelles as an IBC (a Seychelles offshore company established in accordance with the Seychelles International Business Companies Act).

-The easiest way for a foreign offshore company to redomicile to Seychelles is to adopt a standard Memorandum and Articles of Association of a Seychelles international business company and, in general, provide the Registrar of International Business Companies in Seychelles with the Certificate of Good Standing issued in the current jurisdiction of incorporation, minutes of the general meeting where it was decided to redomicile the company to Seychelles, and other documents upon request.
+The easiest way for a foreign offshore company to redomicile to Seychelles is to adopt a standard Memorandum and Articles of Association of a Seychelles international business company (IBC) and, in general, provide the Registrar of International Business Companies in Seychelles with the Certificate of Good Standing issued in the current jurisdiction of incorporation, minutes of the general meeting where it was decided to redomicile the company to Seychelles, and other documents upon request.

 A foreign offshore company, that has fulfilled all the necessary requirements, will receive a Certificate of Continuation issued by the Registrar of International Business Companies in Seychelles (FSA), and after that the redomiciled offshore IBC company can continue its activities and can exercise all corporate powers in accordance with the Seychelles International Business Companies Act.